The Skin I'm In

 The Skin I'm In is a realistic fiction novel written by Sharon G. Flake.
 It was published by Hyperion Books on January 3, 2000.
-It depicts the story of seventh-grader Maleeka Madison who has low self-esteem because of her dark brown skin color.
+It tells the story of seventh-grader Maleeka Madison who has low self-esteem because of her dark brown skin color.
 The novel's themes include self-love, self-esteem, the power of friendship, bullying and body image.
 The anniversary edition was released in October 2018.
 In 2021, Sharon Flake published a sister novel, The Life I'm In, following the character Charlese Jones.